The Truth About Dimethicone in Skin Care

 What Does Dimethicone Do in a Skincare Product?

-There is a reason why companies such as Skin MD Natural use dimethicone as one of their ingredients because it brings numerous benefits to your skin.
+With all these benefits, there is a reason why companies such as Skin MD Natural use dimethicone as one of their ingredients.
+Let’s look at them in a little more detail.

 - Improves texture -– Dimethicone is what gives your product that silky, smooth and fluid texture that makes it soft and easy to apply.³